CodeTogether-Inc/CodeTogether-Live/docs/docs/user-guides/session-basics.md

 import TabItem from '@theme/TabItem';
 import CodeBlock from '@theme/CodeBlock';

-CodeTogether supports coding alone, or with a group while sharing a virtual cursor.
+CodeTogether Live supports coding alone, or with a group while sharing a virtual cursor.
 Based on settings used to [start the session](getting-started-with-codetogether.md), a single session can have multiple groups and individuals [coding or browsing](participating-in-a-session.md#hosting-a-session) independently of each other.
 There is also a presentation mode where only the host has a cursor.

 :::note
 When multiple developers are typing simultaneously in the same file, language features like content assist, validation, navigation, etc. will continue to work for each editor, but performance may be affected.
 We are continuing to improve the reliability of these features in such cases.